Liouville quantum gravity spheres as matings of finite-diameter trees: Introduction

 Suppose that $X_t$ is a totally asymmetric $3/2$-stable process with only upward jumps and let $I_t = \inf\{ X_s : s \leq t\}$ be the running infimum of $X$.
 Let $\lexcursion$ be the excursion measure associated with the excursions that $X_t - I_t$ makes from $0$.
 We note that $\lexcursion$ is an infinite measure (we will recall its construction in Section~\ref{subsubsec::stable_levy}; see also \cite[Chapter~VIII.4]{bertoin96levy}), though for each $\epsilon > 0$ we have that $\lexcursion$ assigns finite mass to those excursions which have length at least $\epsilon$.
 Let $\lsphere$ be the infinite measure on collections of oriented, marked quantum disks such that sampling from $\lsphere$ amounts to: \begin{itemize} \item Sampling a stable L\'evy excursion $e$ from $\lexcursion$. \item Given $e$, sampling a collection of conditionally independent quantum disks (we will review the definition of a quantum disk in Section~\ref{subsubsec::quantum_disks}) indexed by the jumps of $e$ whose boundary length is equal to the size of the jump made by $e$ and then orienting each by the toss of an i.i.d.\ fair coin. \item Marking the boundary of each quantum disk with a conditionally independent point chosen from its quantum boundary measure. \end{itemize}

 \begin{theorem} Let $(\cyl,h,-\infty,+\infty)$ be a unit area quantum sphere with $\gamma=\sqrt{8/3}$.
-Let $\eta'$ be a whole-plane $\SLE_6$ process in $\cyl$ from $-\infty$ to $+\infty$ parameterized by quantum natural time.
-For each $t \geq 0$, let $X_t$ denote the length of the boundary of the connected component of $\cyl \setminus \eta'([0,t])$ which contains $+\infty$.
-Then the joint law of $X$ and the oriented (by the order in which $\eta'$ draws the disk boundary), marked (by the last point on the disk boundary visited by $\eta'$) quantum disks cut out by $\eta'$ is equal to the time-reversal of a sample produced from $\lsphere$ conditioned on the total quantum area of the quantum disks being equal to $1$.
-Moreover, the path-decorated quantum surface $(\cyl,h,-\infty,+\infty)$, $\eta'$ is almost surely determined by the ordered sequence of oriented, marked components cut out by $\eta'$ viewed as quantum surfaces. \end{theorem}
+Let $\wt{\eta}'$ be a whole-plane $\SLE_6$ process in $\cyl$ from $-\infty$ to $+\infty$ sampled independently of $h$ and then parameterized by quantum natural time.
+For each $t \geq 0$, let $X_t$ denote the length of the boundary of the connected component of $\cyl \setminus \wt{\eta}'([0,t])$ which contains $+\infty$.
+Then the joint law of $X$ and the oriented (by the order in which $\wt{\eta}'$ draws the disk boundary), marked (by the last point on the disk boundary visited by $\wt{\eta}'$) quantum disks cut out by $\wt{\eta}'$ is equal to the time-reversal of a sample produced from $\lsphere$ conditioned on the total quantum area of the quantum disks being equal to $1$.
+Moreover, the path-decorated quantum surface $(\cyl,h,-\infty,+\infty)$, $\wt{\eta}'$ is a.s.\ determined by the ordered sequence of oriented, marked components cut out by $\wt{\eta}'$ viewed as quantum surfaces. \end{theorem}

 We will show in Lemma~\ref{lem::finite_mass} that for each $a > 0$, $\lsphere$ assigns finite mass to those configurations for which the sum of the area of the quantum disks is at least $a$.